byeagersnhu/ePortfolio/original-artifact.md

 ## Code Review Video

-Before beginning the enhancement process, I conducted a structured code review of the orginal CS-340 artifact.
-This review evaluated the project using the CS-499 Code Review Checklist.
-Some key findings from the review are:
+Before beginning the enhancement process, I conducted a structured code review of the original CS‑340 artifact using the **CS‑499 Code Review Checklist**.
+This review helped identify weaknesses in the original implementation and guided the direction of each enhancement.

+### Key Findings from the Review
 - The project lacked modularity and separation of concerns
 - Filtering logic was tightly coupled to UI components
-- All logic ran client-side, no backend layer exsisted
+- All logic ran client‑side; **no backend layer existed**
 - No validation, schema enforcement, or security controls
 - Minimal documentation and inconsistent naming
-- Limited UI/UX functionality (Four radio buttons, No sorting, breed only search)
+- Limited UI/UX functionality (four radio buttons, no sorting, breed‑only search)

 A full walkthrough of the review is provided in the video below.

 <div style="text-align:center;">
   <iframe width="560" height="315"